jogemu/promisemut/README.md

 # promisemut

 Chain instructions for mutating the fulfillment value of a not yet constructed promise.
 This package allows to easily break promise chains into smaller, more manageable functions.
 Mutators for objects are described intuitively by using an object as a template.
-It is possible to perform selected array operations directly on array promises.
-Nested loops can break out of parent loops and delete array elements.
+It is possible to perform array operations directly on array promises.

 Although this could be implemented without promises, they make sense here because of the intuitive data flow.
 Furthermore, it allows a mutator to return a promise.